meghanamadineni/sequenceAlignments/README.md

 Sample input files: Sample query, database, alphabet, and scoring matrix files are on the e-learning website.
 ## Output
-Output: This program will output the top k alignments over all query/database sequence pairs along with their score.
+This program will output the top k alignments over all query/database sequence pairs along with their score.
 Each alignment in the output contains the score, ids of the sequences, and the starting positions of the alignment.
 It will look like the following:<br />